 a) Cloud Computing

-Cloud computing has accelerated to the forefront of the private industry and government contracting.
+Cloud computing has accelerated to the forefront of private industry and government contracting.
 Both state and federal governments are likely to have invested around $ 18.4 billion in cloud computing technologies by 2018.
 Presently, cloud-computing services are proving to be a cost-saving and innovative measure for government agencies and private companies.

 However, there are privacy concerns with these technologies too.
 These concerns were enhanced due to Edward Snowden’s unearthing of the NSA data collection program and high profile security breaches such as the data theft from 70 million of Target Corporation’s customers.
-Consequently, companies and government should not just focus on responding to these breaches.
+Consequently, companies and governments should not just focus on responding to these breaches.
 Instead, they ought to proactively employ adequate measures and policies to thwart such incidents.

 b) Emerging Technologies: Drones, Mobile and Biometrics

 The emerging technologies mentioned above will create a greater need for clearer cyber security policy.
 Additionally, the creation of innovative and evolving technologies will have a great impact on the view lawmakers have of cyber security policy, how to protect information and the digital world in general.